-Employees in the Netherlands pay the highest contributions up to an income of about \in 65,000 (2003).
-For higher incomes, the French contributions show more progressiveness.
-Japanese employees pay the lowest contributions for the lower incomes, and German employees pay the lowest contributions for incomes higher than about \in 80,000.
+Employees in the Netherlands pay the highest contributions up to about € 65,000 (2003).
+The French system is more progressive for those with higher incomes.
+Lower-income Japanese employees pay the lowest contributions, while German employees pay the lowest contributions for incomes higher than about € 88,000.

-Government subsidies for sickness funds and out-of-pocket payment
+Governments' subsidies for sickness funds and out-of-pocket payments

-Social health insurance in every country is partially subsidised by the state.
-The Japanese state pays for the administrative costs of the government-managed sickness fund scheme, partially subsidises the administrative costs of the society-managed sickness fund scheme and supports the society-managed sickness fund scheme in case of financial difficulties.
-The society-managed sickness funds had a financial deficit of $\in 2.4$ billion in 2002.
-Unlike Japan, the German state does not cover any financial deficits of sickness funds, although they also were running deficits of $\in 3.1$ billion in 2002, but it subsidises them for extraordinary expenditures (e.g., long-term unemployed) with $\in 4.06$ billion.
-France and the Netherlands are also subsidising their sickness funds: in 2000, France with $\in 6.2$ billion; and in 2002, the Netherlands with $\in 6.9$ billion Euro.
-The reimbursement percentage for out-of-pocket expenditures varies significantly among the four countries, with the Netherlands showing the smallest and Japan the highest percentage.
+In every country, social health insurance is partially subsidized by the state.
+Japan subsidizes provided benefits and health plans for elderly of Government-managed sickness fund schemes and Municipal funds.
+It also subsidizes Society-managed sickness fund schemes in case of financial difficulties.
+The Society-managed sickness funds had a financial deficit of 2.4 billion in 2002.
+Unlike Japan, Germany does not cover any financial deficits of sickness funds although they were also running deficits of \in 3.1 billion in 2002, but it subsidizes them for extraordinary expenditures (e.g. long-term unemployed) by \in 4.06 billion.
+France and the Netherlands also subsidize their sickness funds with \in 6.2 billion and \in 6.9 billion Euro (2000; 2002).
+The percentage of out-of-pocket expenditures varies significantly among the four countries with the Netherlands showing the smallest and Japan the highest percentage of these expenditures.

-Provision and purchasing of health services
+3.3 Provision and purchasing of health services